neverfap-deluxe/nfd-api/content/general_about/about-next-steps-04.md

 It explores in great detail what you can expect from NeverFap Deluxe, and it serves as a fantastic introduction into some of the skills you'll be learning from the materials on this website.

-We then recommend checking out the <a class="link" href="https://neverfapdeluxe.com/guide">NeverFap Deluxe Guide</a> which follows on from the homepage, and provides additional knowledge and context.
+I then recommend checking out the <a class="link" href="https://neverfapdeluxe.com/guide">NeverFap Deluxe Guide</a> which follows on from the homepage, and which provides additional knowledge and context on the recovery process.

-From there you can check out the various articles and practices which have been designed to help you better understand yourself, as well provide you with tangible exercises you can practice on a daily basis.
+From there you can check out the various articles and practices on the NeverFap Deluxe website which have been designed to help you better understand yourself through verifiable principle and action.

-The groundwork is all there for you to succeed and help you become your best version of yourself.
+Certainly, the groundwork is all there for you to succeed.
+All that is required is your time and commitment in order to provide your mental health with the attention it deserves.

-All you need to do is commit to the practices and provide your mental health with the attention it deserves.
+It's time to shed some blood.

-NeverFap Deluxe is here to help.
+ฅ(• ɪ •)ฅ